-The seven industry performance peer companies for PSUs granted to our named executive officers in 2020 are listed below.
+The eight industry performance peer companies for PSUs granted to our named executive officers in 2022 are listed below.
 Unless otherwise determined by the Compensation Committee, if a peer company is no longer publicly traded on the last day of the performance period, it will be removed from the group of performance peers and will not be replaced.
-These companies were selected because they are the oil and gas exploration and production companies most like Kosmos in terms of geographic reach and/or development stage.
+These companies were selected because they are the oil and gas exploration and production companies most like Kosmos in terms of geographic reach, development stage, and who potentially compete with the Company for executive talent.

-2020 PSUs: Performance Peer Companies
+2022 PSUs: Performance Peer Companies

 Africa Oil Corp.
-Noble Energy, Inc.
+Aker BP ASA

-Cairn Energy plc Premier Oil plc
+Capricorn Energy plc Genel Energy plc

-Genel Energy plc Tullow Oil plc
+Harbour Energy Plc Murphy Oil Corporation

-Lundin Petroleum AB
+Talos Energy Inc. Tullow Oil plc

 To receive any payout under the RSUs and PSUs, our named executive officers and other employees generally must remain employed with us through the vesting date and, in the case of PSUs, the TSR performance condition must be satisfied.
-However, the awards are subject to accelerated vesting under specified circumstances (see "2020 Compensation-Potential Payments Upon Termination or Change in Control" below).
+However, the awards are subject to accelerated vesting under specified circumstances (see "2022 Compensation-Potential Payments Upon Termination or Change in Control" below).
 Our outstanding equity awards generally vest on a "double-trigger" basis in connection with a change in control-i.e., the awards accelerate in connection with a change in control if a qualifying termination of employment occurs on or within one year after the change in control-which we believe further aligns our equity compensation program with the interests of our stockholders.
-Our CEO has certain enhanced protections for his equity awards in connection with a change in control, as described in more detail in "2020 Compensation-Potential Payments Upon Termination or Change in Control-Equity Awards" below.
+Our CEO has certain enhanced protections for his equity awards in connection with a change in control, as described in more detail in "2022 Compensation-Potential Payments Upon Termination or Change in Control-Equity Awards" below.

-For details on the outstanding equity awards granted to our named executive officers in 2020 and prior years, including the numbers of shares, dollar values, vesting schedules and acceleration and forfeiture provisions, see the tables and narrative under "2020 Compensation" below.
+For details on the outstanding equity awards granted to our named executive officers in 2022 and prior years, including the numbers of shares, dollar values, vesting schedules and acceleration and forfeiture provisions, see the tables and narrative under "2022 Compensation" below.